ezocher/HigherOrderCsharp/Chapter1/Chapter1_Notes.md

 # Chapter 1 Notes

 ## .NET Core versus .NET Framework
-* Sections 1.1 through 1.3 are built on .NET Core 2.1
+* Sections 1.1 through 1.3, and 1.7 are built on .NET Core 2.1
 * Sections 1.4 through 1.6 are built on .NET Framework 4.7.2 because they need to use Shell32 COM interop to access file system shortcuts/links.
 COM interop is not yet available in .NET Core 2.1
 ## Section 1.6 - Functional versus object-oriented programming
 There is no code in section 1.6, but the book describes an analogous object-oriented approach to implementing dir_walk in C++ using an abstract base class and and two virtual methods.